Metaphor Definition with Examples: Types and List of Metaphors

 Meaning:

-Salad bowl is a common cultural idea to reflect India’s multiple cultures, yet having their own individual identities.
+Salad bowl is a common cultural idea that reflects India’s multiple cultures, yet they all have their own individual identities.

 • His heart was made of gold.